ps9310/ps9310.github.io/README.md

-# Flutter apps from Reflexis.
+# Reflexis Task Manager apps [Flutter Version] : Beta

 https://ps9310.github.io/${APP_NAME} to access any of these apps.
   Ex: https://ps9310.github.io/MYWORK

-App of the apps are pointing to https://fs2.reflexisinc.com/kernel with RFLXUS domain
+All of the apps are pointing to https://fs2.reflexisinc.com/kernel with RFLXUS domain